-- Benjamin A. Gilman International Scholarship (for all students who are currently receiving Pell grants financial aid)
+- Benjamin A. Gilman International Scholarship - for all students who are currently receiving Pell Grants.

-- John Peters Foundation (for students interested in studying international business abroad)
+- John Peters Humphrey Foundation - for graduate students interested in studying international business in Canada.

-- Phi Kappa Phi Study Abroad Scholarship - 50 grants available annually for programs starting between May 1 and June 30.
+- Phi Kappa Phi Study Abroad Scholarship - $1,000 grant for study abroad programs starting between May 1 and June 30.
 Apply here.

-- DAAD RISE (research internships in science and engineering for undergraduate students in Germany) and RISE Professional (research internships in science and engineering for graduate students in Germany)
+- DAAD RISE - research internships in science and engineering for undergraduate students in Germany and

 - RISE and RISE Professional brochure

-- America-Scandinavia Foundation (for studies in Scandinavian countries).
-For more information, click here.
+- America-Scandinavia Foundation - for studies in Scandinavian countriess, for more information, click here.